Sauteed Greens Food

 recipe-sauted-greens-with-garlic-whole-foods-market image

 Rinse greens well.
 Tear or cut leaves away from stems and discard stems.
 Coarsely chop.
 Heat oil in a large skillet over high heat.
-Cook garlic …
+Cook garlic and …

 From wholefoodsmarket.com